 A huge file without newlines probably only would happen if it was done intentionally, but it is quite common for CSV files to have no quote characters in them.
 If the default for the parser in this patch was no read_limit, these files would consume a lot of memory and possibly cause an OOM situation.

-#3 Updated by James Gray over 3 years ago
+#3 Updated by JEG2 (James Gray) about 7 years ago

 Ah, sorry.
 I misunderstood.
 I think I get it now.

 Basically, read_limit isn't a limit so much as a read-at-a-time control dial that can be used to tune parsing speed.
 It's set to a reasonable default and users can tune it the their specific needs.
 Am I understanding better now?

 I was thinking it was bubbling the limit used by methods like IO#gets() up to the user.
 I've long wanted to do that, to account for data like:

 "...gigs of data containing anything but a quote

 Beyond that, the refactoring sounds neat to me.
 Under what circumstances does it turn out to be slower than the old parser?
 It seems like there would have to be some.
 I don't say that because the old parser was well tuned either.
 It's just that we've now shifted the focus of the parser (from newlines to quotes, if I'm understanding correctly).
 For example, if each line is 20 simple fields, all unnecessarily but legally quoted, do the increased IO operations slow things down?